whyslove/social_network_system_design/README.md

 ## Non-functional requirements
 - DAU 10_000_000 and later increasing
-- user makes 40 read requests per day
+- user makes 40 read requests per day in average
-- user makes 3 write requests per day
+- user makes 3 write requests per day in average
 - CIS oriented

 - has a seasonal load starting from week before and during the first part of long weekends - on New Year's and May holidays.
 And also has a slight increase in traffic for all summer months